dwtaylornz/ffmpeg-transcode/README.md

 ## Reduce your media disk consumption with AV1!
-A windows powershell script to re-encode media library videos to HEVC / H265 using ffmpeg on windows with GPU acceleration.
+A windows powershell script to re-encode media library videos to AV1 using ffmpeg on windows with GPU acceleration.

 ### requirements
 - ffmpeg executables for windows (includes gpu offload) - https://ffmpeg.org/download.html